jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

 The following research reveals that the cybersecurity landscape for SMBs in Q3 2023 calls for a profound reassessment of defense strategies.
-The dominance of non\-malware tactics, coupled with the exploitation of RMM software and identities, necessitates a nuanced approach to threat detection and response and expanding ones security purview beyond conventional perimeters. of incidents in Q3 2023 involved threat actors exploiting RMM software of incidents in Q3 2023 were malware free
+The dominance of non\-malware tactics, coupled with the exploitation of RMM software and identities, necessitates a nuanced approach to threat detection and response and expanding one’s security purview beyond conventional perimeters. of incidents in Q3 2023 involved threat actors exploiting RMM software of incidents in Q3 2023 were “malware free”
 65%
 56%
 4